RaulGarvDev/RaulGarvDev/README.md

     <h3>Junior Programmer IOS/Android/Web </h3>
     <img src="https://raulgarvdev.com/wp-content/uploads/2022/01/cropped-cropped-cropped-cropped-logo3-e1642667309203.png">
     <p>
-        After more than 10 years of experience in the logistics sector working for multinational companies, I had to make a change in my professional life by orienting my career to the technological world, more specifically to the world of software development, studying the Higher Degree of multiplatform Application Development (DAM).
+        After years of experience in the logistics sector working for multinational companies, I had to make a change in my professional life by orienting my career to the technological world, more specifically to the world of software development, studying the Higher Degree of multiplatform Application Development (DAM).
     </p>